 No, there’s no need to re and re your baseboards when sanding and refinishing wood floors.

 How many times can I sand my engineered wood?

-It really depends on the thicknesses of the wear layer.
-However, if you do have a 3 mm Lamella (industry standard for quality hardwood flooring).
+It depends on the thicknesses of the wear layer.
+However, if you have a 3 mm Lamella (industry standard for quality hardwood flooring).
 You should be able to sand and refinish the floor up to 2 times.

 Is Solid hardwood better than engineered hardwood for sanding?

-My hardwood has a wired brushed surface, will that be gone after sanding?
+My hardwood has a wired brushed surface; will that be gone after sanding?

-Yes, it is unfortunate but you would most likely sand past the brushed surface during this process.
+Unfortunately, you would most likely sand past the brushed surface during this process.